coreos/vault-operator/doc/user/ingress.md

 The traffic on the Ingress host `vault.ingress.staging.core-os.net` must reach the Ingress controller in the Tectonic cluster.

-To enable that a DNS alias record for `vault.ingress.staging.core-os.net` must be present which redirects traffic to the ELB of the Tectonic cluster.
+To enable this, create a DNS alias record for `vault.ingress.staging.core-os.net` which redirects traffic to the ELB of the Tectonic cluster.

 1. Find the DNS name of your Tectonic ELB from the AWS console.
 The ELB should be named `<tectonic-cluster-name>-con`.

 2. Create a record set in the hosted zone for the Ingress host.
-In this case we create the record set named `vault.ingress.k8s.staging.core-os.net` in the hosted zone `staging.core-os.net`.
-Choose the type `A` and select Alias as `Yes`.
-Set the Alias Target to the DNS name of the ELB from the previous step.
+This example creates the record set named `vault.ingress.k8s.staging.core-os.net` in the hosted zone `staging.core-os.net`.
+Choose type: `A` and select Alias: `Yes`.
+Set the Alias Target to the the DNS name of the ELB from the previous step.

 ## Access the Vault service through the Ingress host

-Your Vault CLI should now be able to successfully interact with the Vault service through Ingress host.
+The Vault CLI should now be able to successfully interact with the Vault service through the Ingress host.

 Set the following environment variables to access the Vault service: